b23prodtm/camera-to-rtsp/README.md

             runOnInit: ffmpeg -f v4l2 -i /dev/video0 -preset ultrafast -c:v libx264 -x264-params keyint=60:scenecut=0 -f rtsp rtsp://<my_ip>:$RTSP_PORT/$RTSP_PATH
             runOnInitRestart: yes

+> Please note that above command will encode the stream to h264 (without HW accel), so if you want to a more performant system, you might need to look into adding hwaccel to the container.

 Run the container with the configuration as following.

     docker run --network=host \